What is a disc extrusion? Causes and treatment for this condition

 - Healthy diet

-If you do not find the pain relief you require after several weeks of noninvasive treatment, contact Laser Spine Institute to learn how one of our minimally invasive, outpatient procedures may be able to alleviate your painful nerve compression.
+If you do not find the pain relief you require after several weeks of conservative treatment, contact Laser Spine Institute to learn about the benefits of minimally invasive spine surgery.
+By using muscle-sparing techniques, our board-certified surgeons+ are able to perform these procedures on an outpatient basis, offering less risk of complication compared to traditional open spine surgery.